Security notes / Glossary

 - while MAC is good at partitioning off parts of a system in broad terms (e.g. web server may only read under /var/www regardless of permissions),

 - MAC it is less flexible at anything you can't describe fully at the design stage (like people sharing specific files securely).

 - while you can sort of implement DAC with MAC, this is often so messy

 - to the point that it may be harder to verify as being correct

-If you squint, there is sometimes very little difference between a category that a MAC system works on and a group that a DAC works on.
+If you squint, there is sometimes very little difference between a MAC category and a DAC group (whatever the preferred terms are).

 That is, very similar to useand users - the remaining difference may lie largely in who may change the permissions - the admin, or the relevant user.

 This is also roughly why there is value in combining MAC and DAC.